sans-script/bazzar/README.md

 ```

 ## Product Management
 The product catalog is managed by inserting products directly into the PostgreSQL database.
-Below is an example SQL command used to insert products:
+Example SQL command for inserting products:

 ```sql
 INSERT INTO products (name, description, price, stock, image_url)